Copyleaks/Python-Plagiarism-Checker/README.md

 scan_id = "your-scan-id"

 # Define the text to be assessed
-sample_text = """Copyleaks is a comprehensive plagiarism detection platform that performs extensive searches across 60 trillion websites, 15,000+ academic journals, 20+ code data repositories, and 1M+ internal documents.
-Using AI-powered text analysis, easily scan documents, raw text, code, and URLs and instantly receive detailed reporting on the findings."""
+sample_text = "Copyleaks is a comprehensive plagiarism detection platform that performs extensive searches across 60 trillion websites, 15,000+ academic journals, 20+ code data repositories, and 1M+ internal documents.
+Using AI-powered text analysis, easily scan documents, raw text, code, and URLs and instantly receive detailed reporting on the findings."

 # Configure score weights for different aspects of writing quality
 score_weight = ScoreWeights()